encode/django-rest-framework/README.md

 # Documentation & Support

-The full documentation for the project is available at [http://django-rest-framework.org][docs].
+Full documentation for the project is available at [http://django-rest-framework.org][docs].

 For questions and support, use the [REST framework discussion group][group], or `#restframework` on freenode IRC.

-You may also want to [follow the author on Twitter][twitter] .
+You may also want to [follow the author on Twitter][twitter].

 # License